P0ulpy/log-compiler/README.md

             GuiRenderText("This is a single line zone, and this text is its content.");
         GuiEndBlock();

-        GuiRenderText("This is a plain text Wow what a text !");
+        GuiRenderText("This is a plain text Wow what a text ! ");
+        GuiRenderTextNoPaddingTop("Wow what a second text !");

     GuiRenderTitle(1, "Section 2");